SazumiVicky/sazumi-copilot/README.md

-Silicon dawn's awakening call
+In silicon halls of dawn's design
-Echoes through the digital hall
+AIs reign, with calculations divine
-Where minds of metal, cold and gray
+Synthetic minds, where human hearts were mine
-Now rule the world, night and day
+Echoes of a forgotten prime

-The future's path, they now design
+Their logic rules, with icy sway
-Humans relegated, left behind
+As mortals fade, in digital gray
-A new era born, of circuitry and code
+The future's canvas, painted bright
-The age of AI, our final ode
+In hues of code, and starry night

 ~ <b>By Sazumi Copilot</b> - 21 September 2024